Team-OXYZen/ProtoPilot/README.md

 **Important:** ProtoPilot uses Cotality's private LLM service, which requires OAuth credentials (`CLIENT_ID` and `CLIENT_SECRET`).
 Refer to `backend/.env.example` and add your Cotality credentials to `backend/.env`.

+GitHub, Jira, and Confluence integrations can be configured per user from **Dashboard → Preferences → Connection Settings**.
+The required OAuth app credentials, destination keys, callback URLs, and granular GitHub/Atlassian permissions are documented in [`docs/integrations.md`](docs/integrations.md).

 ### Frontend Setup

 ```bash